-Type 1 diabetes develops when the cells in your pancreas that make insulin (beta cells) are destroyed by your body's immune system.
-The reasons why your body’s immune system does this aren’t fully understood at present, but it's possible that environmental or genetic factors may trigger the attack.
+Type 1 diabetes occurs when the cells in your pancreas that make insulin are destroyed by your body's immune system.
+This is called an autoimmune reaction.
+It’s not yet clear what triggers your body’s immune system to attack these cells.

-If type 1 diabetes isn't diagnosed or controlled properly, you can develop blood glucose levels that are either too high (hyperglycaemia) or too low (hypoglycaemia).
+If you can’t control your blood glucose level properly, your blood glucose may become either too high (hyperglycaemia) or too low (hypoglycaemia).

-In some people who have diabetes, glucose can build up in the blood and reach dangerous levels.
+If your blood glucose continues to rise, it can reach dangerous levels.
 This is called diabetic ketoacidosis.
-It can cause you to vomit, breathe faster than usual and give your breath a distinctive smell, similar to pear drops or nail varnish.
+It can cause you to be sick and breathe faster than usual.
+Your breath may have a distinctive fruity acetone smell, similar to pear drops or nail varnish.
 Diabetic ketoacidosis is a medical emergency and can be fatal if you aren’t treated in hospital immediately.

 - kidney failure